-EASTER | Egg hunts, activities
+Easter | Egg hunts, activities

 Youngstown: Fellows Riverside Gardens, 123 McKinley Ave., will have Easter brunches at noon and 3 p.m.
 April 21, by Inspired Catering.
 Reservations are required by calling Kravitz’s Garden Cafe at 330-779-8201.

 Youngstown: Ford Nature Center, 840 Old Furnace Road, will have a Bunny hunt from 10 a.m. to 5 p.m.
-April 16-20.
+Tuesday through April 20.
 Visitors can look for the 20 hidden paper rabbits, then go for a hike and keep their eyes open for the bunnies that call the area home.
 Call Fellows Riverside Gardens, 330-740-7116 for details.

 Youngstown: Mill Creek MetroMutts will have the “Hop on Down the Puppy Trail” hike at 11 a.m.
 April 20 at Bears Den Cabin on New Cross Drive.
 The Easter Bunny will be available for photos with your pup.
 The hike is free to all, and refreshments will be free for MetroMutts members, $2 for nonmembers.
 Call Wick Recreation Area at 330-740-7114 for information or to register.